-MUST BE RETURNED TO THE DURHAM COLLEGE STUDENT ASSOCIATION OFFICE ROOM 212, SECOND FLOOR, STUDENT CENTRE, NORTH CAMPUS, 2000 SIMCOE ST. NORTH the nickname by a normal aberration of one or more of the candidates given name (i.e. Meg, Andy, Bill).
-Mononyms are not accepted on the ballot, unless that the mononym is the legal name of the nominee.
-Surn ame Giv en name 16 manus havardish aran amazistanad at Da Callaga is different than the name within r name by which you are registered at Du ish to have appear on the ballot paper ple Surn ame Giv en name ame will not appear on the ballot paper l he college. but wil l be used to verify your status as a student Stude nt Number: Positio on sought: e check the box to the left of the position y ou wi sh to seek Executive Chair and Chief Elected Office ou we m to seek.
+MUST BE RETURNED TO THE DURHAM COLLEGE STUDENT ASSOCIATION OFFICE

+ROOM 212, SECOND FLOOR, STUDENT CENTRE, NORTH CAMPUS, 2000 SIMCOE ST. NORTH BY The n name may b candi to appear on the ballot paper.
+One oper replaced by the nickname by a nor or mor mal a II).
+Mo ononyms are not accepted on the ballot Surn name Giv en name r name by which you are registered a you wish to have appear on the ballo nam College is different than the name er please give your legal name here: Surn name Giv ren name This nama will not annour on the hallet no 201 hu t will be used to verify your status as a name will not appear on the ballot papent with the college. oer bu t will be used to verify your status as a Stude ent Number: on sought: se check the box to the left of the posi Executive Chair and Chief Elected Office ition y ou wish to seek.
 Director for the School of Health and Community Services Director for the School of Justice and Emergency Services Director for the School of Media, Art and Design Director for the School of Skilled Trades, Apprenticeship and Renewable Technology Director for the School of Science and Engineering Technology Director for the Center for Food